The nuts and bolts of going out on your own

 What you charge for your services can have an effect on not only your bottom line but also on your reputation.
 Your hourly rate should cover any overhead expenses as well as your target income.

-Use Tradify’s Billable Rate Calculator to determine your optimal charge-out rate.
+Use Tradify’s Charge-Out Rate Calculator to determine your optimal hourly rate.

 Ensure you’re cash-flow positive